 Introducing a CBDC would entail offering a digital liability on the Central Bank for use as a means of payment and a store of value, and would entail the creation of dedicated payment solutions the Central Bank would have full or partial responsibility for, but that it would not necessarily operate and maintain.
 Any decision of the Central Bank to take the initiative in introducing a CBDC must, according to the working group, be based on a socioeconomic cost–benefit analysis.
 Important elements in such an analysis will be the impacts on the payment system, financial stability and monetary policy.

 In the working group's assessment, there are primarily two relevant models for organising a CBDC system.
 The first is an account-based model in which both value storage and transaction processing are centralised.
 In this model, money is held in accounts and moves from one account to another in the system.
 The working group sees this model as an advantageous back-up solution.
 The second model is a value-based model in which value storage and processing are decentralised.
 In this model, money will be stored locally in payment instruments, typically a card or another instrument being issued by a central third party.
 The working group sees this model as an advantageous, real, risk-free alternative to depositing money to store values.
-Hybrid variants that combine elements of both the models, such as a model based on distributed ledger technology, may also be a potential third alternative.
+Also, hybrid variants that combine elements of both models, such as a model based on distributed ledger technology, may be a potential third alternative.

 Introducing a CBDC may require certain changes in the Central Bank Act.
 An account-based solution may require amending provisions in the Act, under which entities may hold an account with the Central Bank.
-A value-based solution probably will not require any amendments as long as the solution is within the customary normal remit of the Central Bank.
+A value-based solution probably will not require any amendments as long as the solution is within the normal remit of the Central Bank.

 The working group expressed in the first phase that the project's second phase was to examine the purposes of a CBDC and the most relevant solutions in greater detail, which would make it possible to elaborate on the impacts of a CBDC and the cost–benefit analysis.

-On 27 June 2019, the working group published a second working paper on whether a CBDC is necessary and desirable to ensure that Norway maintains a secure and efficient payment system, and confidence in the monetary system, going forward.41
+On 27 June 2019, the working group published a second working paper on whether a CBDC is necessary and desirable to ensure that Norway maintains a secure and efficient payment system, and confidence in the monetary system, going forward.44

-In the working group's view, a CBDC could function as a contingency solution in case of failures in the bank payment system and could help maintain competition between different means and instruments of payment.
+In the working group's view, a CBDC could function as a contingency solution in the event of failures in the bank payment system and could help maintain competition between different means and instruments of payment.
 At the same time, the introduction of a CBDC does not appear necessary to ensure that the public has access to a secure means of payment and the need to adopt a legal tender equivalent to cash does not, on its own, justify the introduction of a CBDC.

-Based on an overall assessment of which solutions best safeguard necessary and desirable characteristics, the working group recommended that further work may be done on a CBDC in the form of register-based token money (the main solution) and a CBDC as a closed account-based solution offering the possibility of storage on a physical device (alternative solution).
+Based on an overall assessment as to which solutions best safeguard necessary and desirable characteristics, the working group recommended that further work may be done on a CBDC in the form of register-based token money (the main solution) and a CBDC as a closed account-based solution offering the possibility of storage on a physical device (an alternative solution).
 In the working group's view, these two solutions may offer necessary and desirable characteristics and have the potential to be sufficiently attractive to secure a satisfactory degree of use.
 They offer flexibility with respect to future developments and changing needs.
 However, their development will take time and entail costs.
 They are not candidates for introduction in the short or medium term.
 A simplified solution could probably be developed more quickly if deemed necessary.
 Moreover, the working group does not recommend further examination of a solution featuring the storage of money solely on physical devices or of an ordinary open account solution.